pypimo/DSA/cpp-basics.md

 ## time space complexity
 - when something /=10 eg digits in a number = floor(log num)+1
 - since default base 10

+## type conversion
+int(chr) converts character chr to int
+// a number with 1e5 digits can be written as 1e(1e5)
+// since nos like 1e7 have 7 digits